Empowering Active Women to Find Joy in their Movement Free from Low Back Pain, Hip and/or Pelvic Dysfunction

 Education, Specialty Classes and Workshops

 Our purpose is to provide quality movement health based services so you can experience a better life now.

-Our intention is to empower you to make healthy decisions about movement at work, home and play through meaningful education.
+Our intention is to empower you to make healthy decisions about movement at work, home and play through meaningful education that is specific to you.

 Learn how to use your own body to heal, restore, and optimize your movement health.
 When your body has the right environment and support, it has an amazing ability to heal and balance itself.